What is the Voices of Freedom all about?

 In order to conduct a smooth interview only you will be present on camera during the actual filming of the video.
 However, a waiting area in the front of the Mobile Recording Studio is available to the family who may watch the interview on television live via wireless feed.

 Business or business casual attire is suggested, although not mandatory.
 Also, light in color clothing is preferred as it looks better on camera when contrasted with the studio’s black background, but again, not mandatory.
 Hats are discouraged.

 Can I have a copy of the interview?

 Yes.
-You will be provided a DVD copy if requested.
-Please note it may take several months before you receive your video.
-Select videos will also be posted on the museum’s webpage.
+You will be provided a digital copy on a thumb drive.
+Please note it may take a few months before you receive your video.
+Most videos will also be posted on the museum’s webpage.